Executive MS in Finance

 - Students take the program in cohort fashion.
 This enables them to develop productive working relationships with each other and start forming long-lasting business networks.

-- The Executive format is specifically designed to free students from academic administrative procedures and lets them concentrate on learning.
+- The Executive program is specifically designed to free students from academic administrative procedures and lets them concentrate on learning.

 - Classes meet all day Saturday, usually from 8:30am to 5:30pm, and one evening per week from 6:00 pm to 8:30 pm so as not to interfere with a student's professional commitments.